amartinsec/BadBird-C2/README.md

 ### Creation

 - create-token
     - Fetches a new token from Canarytokens.org.
-Copy and paste the management url if running the template implant.py:
+Copy and paste the management url if using the template `implant.py`:
 <img src="https://github.com/amartinsec/BadBird/raw/main/Media/implant.png"/>

 - create-implant
+    - Fetches a new token from Canarytokens.org and generates a new implant.
+The implant is saved to the `payloads/<chosen name>/` directory.
-    - Generates .exe (using pyinstaller) or .py implant payload.
+    - Generates a .exe (using pyinstaller) or .py implant payload.
 The resulting .exe/.py will have the management url added.
     - If creating a .exe, you can choose one of the .ico files stored in resources/icons/ to use as the icon.

 ### Implant Interaction